univention/univention-corporate-server/doc/ext-performance/index.rst

 too short.
 In that case the timeout can be adjusted by setting the |UCSUCRV|
 :envvar:`join/samba/dns/replication/timeout` to a bigger value before joining.

+Samba traditionally uses TDB as back end database storage, that has an internal 32 bit address space limitation.
+UCS supports provisioning Samba using LMDB instead, which doesn't have this strict limitation.
+For more information, see :cite:t:`lmdb-doc`. :uv:kb:`18014` describes how to migrate a productive UCS domain.

+To use MDB instead of TDB, set the corresponding |UCSUCRV|
+:envvar:`samba/database/backend/store` to ``mdb`` before you install the app :program:`Active Directory-compatible Domain Controller` in your UCS domain.

+The current maximal size of the individual backend store files is defined by the |UCSUCRV| :envvar:`samba/database/backend/store/size`, which is set to ``8GB`` by default.
+Since there is one backend store file per Active Directory naming context, this amounts to a total of ``40GiB``.
+Care should be taken that the storage can accommodate this amount of space.
+If required the value can be increased monotonically.
+After that samba needs to be restarted to let the new value take effect.
+The number of used storage pages (``4KiB`` each) can be checked by running the command ``mdb_stat -nef`` on the individual files and calculating ``Number of pages used`` minus ``Free pages``.
+The current effective limit is given by ``Max pages``.

 .. _group-cache:

 *****************